-The Petroleum Act, Cap 392 and the Energy and Water Utilities Regulatory Authority EWURA Act Cap 414 mandate the Authority to regulate the Mid and Downstream petroleum sub-sector in Tanzania Mainland.
+The The Petroleum Act, 2015 and the Energy and Water Utilities Regulatory Authority EWURA Act Cap 414 mandate the Authority to regulate the Mid and Downstream petroleum sub-sector in Tanzania Mainland.
 Under these instruments, the Authority is mandated to undertake technical, economic and safety regulatory functions in the sub-sector.
 Regulatory functions that are implemented by EWURA in this sub sector are geared to:

 - Monitor for the sake of ensuring security and quality of petroleum products supply in the country;